spkenv/spk/docs/use/spec.md

 SPK package spec files also support the [liquid](https://shopify.github.io/liquid/) templating language, so long as the spec file remains valid yaml.

-The templating is rendered when the yaml file is read from disk, and before it's processed any farther (to start a build, run tests, etc.).
+The templating is rendered when the yaml file is read from disk, and before it's processed any further (to start a build, run tests, etc.).
 This means that it cannot, for example, be involved in rendering different specs for different variants of the package (unless you define and orchestrate those variants through a separate build system).

 The data that's made available to the template takes the form: